 Occurring just before birth.

-The ONS cause groups is another term used for “Hierarchical classification”; see this definition.
+The ONS cause groups is another term used for “Hierarchical classification”; see the relevant subheading in this section.

 Children aged between 1 and 15 years.